Africa Safari Wildlife

 Wat te doen in Malawi: op safari in Majete Wildlife Reserve

-In the early 2000s, Majete was a place with lots of trees but barely any animals.
-Everything on two or more legs had been poached or butchered, and the odd remaining monkey was deemed too old or too disgusting to eat.
+In the early 2000s, Majete Wildlife Reserve was a place with lots of trees but barely any animals.
+Everything on two or more legs had been poached or butchered, and the odd remaining monkey was deemed too sad to eat.
 All this changed dramatically in 2003, when the reserve was taken over by African Parks.
 That same year, armed rangers were hired and rhinos were transferred into the park.
 Three years later a whole bunch of elephants followed, and in 2012 a pride of lions was introduced.
-Today, populations are humping each other in such vast orgies, they have to transfer them to other parks to prevent overgrazing.
+Today, populations are humping each other silly in such astonishing rates, they have to transfer some of the offspring to other parks in an effort to prevent overgrazing.

-Majete consists mostly of thick African bush, with the Shire River winding through it like a silver ribbon.
-This thick foliage is fun to drive through singing the Chitty Chitty Bang Bang theme, but it also allows the big five to hide themselves quite easily – especially in the rainy season.
+Majete Wildlife Reserve consists mostly of dense African bush, with the Shire River running through it like a silver ribbon.
+This thick foliage is not only fun to drive through singing the Chitty Chitty Bang Bang theme, but it also allows the big five to hide themselves quite easily – especially in the rainy season.
 I spent the entire first day fruitlessly looking for elephants with a guide, just to have four of them walk right past my bedroom window after leaving the camera at the restaurant.
-The river cruises organised here are great fun.
+The river cruises organised here are great fun too.
 They’ll take you to a sandy sunset spot along the water where you can have some beers while you enjoy the day winding down.
 A couple of weeks before I arrived, a raging lioness burst out of the bushes right when they were preparing the picnic.
-“Make yourself look big, don’t panic, and for God’s sake don’t run away!” the guide yelled, but when he looked over his shoulder, he saw everyone else had run straight for the boat.
+“Make yourself look big, don’t panic, and for God’s sake don’t run away!” the guide yelled, but when he looked over his shoulder, he saw everyone else had already ran straight back to the boat.
 Never flee from a charging lion kids, unless you’re absolutely positive there’s at least one person dumb enough to stand in place. #lifehacks

 Wat te doen in Malawi: uitkijkpunt in Majete Wildlife Reserve